karina-krupodior/capstone-1/capstone_1/README.md

 The application allows you to easily record deposits and payments, view detailed reports, and manage your transaction data over different time periods

-Transactions are saved in a **transactions.csv** format for easy access and portability.
+Transactions are saved in a **transactions.csv** format for easy access.

 ---